ceres-solver/ceres-solver/docs/source/tutorial.rst

 this is a reasonable thing to do, bundle adjustment problems have a special sparsity structure that can be exploited to solve them much more efficiently.
-Ceres provides three specialized solvers (collectively known as Schur based solvers) for this task.
+Ceres provides three specialized solvers (collectively known as Schur-based solvers) for this task.
 The example code uses the simplest of them ``DENSE_SCHUR``.

 .. code-block:: c++